gjcooper/lspy/lspy/background/01_02-studydesign.md

 - The *apprehensive participant* gets nervous about being tested or studied, so much so that his or her behaviour becomes highly unnatural, or overly socially desirable.

-###Placebo effects
+### Placebo effects

 The ***placebo effect*** is a specific type of demand effect that we worry a lot about.
 It refers to the situation where the mere fact of being treated causes an improvement in outcomes.
 The classic example comes from clinical trials: if you give people a completely chemically inert drug and tell them that it's a cure for a disease, they will tend to get better faster than people who aren't treated at all.
 In other words, it is people's belief that they are being treated that causes the improved outcomes, not the drug.

-###Situation, measurement and subpopulation effects
+### Situation, measurement and subpopulation effects

 In some respects, these terms are a catch-all term for "all other threats to external validity".
 They refer to the fact that the choice of subpopulation from which you draw your participants, the location, timing and manner in which you run your study (including who collects the data) and the tools that you use to make your measurements might all be influencing the results.
 Specifically, the worry is that these things might be influencing the results in such a way that the results won't generalise to a wider array of people, places and measures.

-###Fraud, deception and self-deception
+### Fraud, deception and self-deception

 >*It is difficult to get a man to understand something, when his salary depends on his not understanding it.*
 >
 >-- Upton Sinclair

 One final thing that I feel like I should mention.
 While reading what the textbooks often have to say about assessing the validity of the study, I couldn't help but notice that they seem to  make the assumption that the researcher is honest.
 I find this hilarious.
-While the vast majority of scientists are honest, in my experience at least, some are not.^[Some people might argue that if you're not honest then you're not a real scientist.
-Which does have some truth to it I guess, but that's disingenuous (google the "No true Scotsman" fallacy).
-The fact is that there are lots of people who are employed ostensibly as scientists, and whose  work has all of the trappings of science, but who are outright fraudulent.
-Pretending that they don't exist by saying that they're not scientists is just childish.]
-Not only that, as I mentioned earlier, scientists are not immune to belief bias -- it's easy for a researcher to end up deceiving themselves into believing the wrong thing, and this can lead them to conduct subtly flawed research, and then hide those flaws when they write it up.
+While the vast majority of scientists are honest, in my experience at least, some are not.[^dishonest] Not only that, as I mentioned earlier, scientists are not immune to belief bias -- it's easy for a researcher to end up deceiving themselves into believing the wrong thing, and this can lead them to conduct subtly flawed research, and then hide those flaws when they write it up.
 So you need to consider not only the (probably unlikely) possibility of outright fraud, but also the (probably quite common) possibility that the research is unintentionally "slanted".
 I opened a few standard textbooks and didn't find much of a discussion of this problem, so here's my own attempt to list a few ways in which these issues can arise are:

 - ***Data fabrication***.
 Sometimes, people just make up the data.
 This is occasionally done with "good" intentions.
 For instance, the researcher believes that the fabricated data do reflect the truth, and may actually reflect "slightly cleaned up" versions of actual data.
 On other occasions, the fraud is deliberate and malicious.
 Some high-profile examples where data fabrication has been alleged or shown include Cyril Burt (a psychologist who is thought to have fabricated some of his data), Andrew Wakefield (who has been accused of fabricating his data connecting the MMR vaccine to autism) and Hwang Woo-suk (who falsified a lot of his data on stem cell research).